Table of Contents

 git fetch . origin/{remoteBranch}:{localBranchToMergeInto}

-Practical example: merge
+- Practical example: merge

-Extended example: merge
+- Extended example: merge

-origin master
+origin main

-intolocal master
+intolocal main

-, merge master into current branchfeature
+, merge main into current branchfeature

 , then merge current branchfeature

-intolocal master
+intolocal main

-, then pushlocal master
+, then pushlocal main

--git fetch . feature:master
+git fetch . feature:main

--git push origin master
+git push origin main

-is source of truth- As one line:
+is source of truth - As one line:

 Get commits between branches